 Browsers display the contents of headings in different sizes.
 The exact size at which each browser shows the heading can vary slightly.
 Users can also adjust the size of text in their browser.

 // the 'h' inside the tag should be in small case only. <h1>Heading1</h1> <h2>Heading2</h2> . . . <h6>Heading6</h6>

-- Search Engines use headings for indexing the structure and content of the webpage.
+- Search Engines use headings for indexing the structure and organizing the content of the webpage.